HugoPeters1024/hs-sleuth/README.md

 - :floppy_disk: Now whenever you build dump files are created in `dist-newstyle/coredump-MyCapture001/`

+- To create a zip archive you can run `cabal run hs-comprehension-zip -- MyCapture001`

 # Inspecting dumps

-- :female_detective: To inspect the dumps with the frontend, you need to run the server:
+- :female_detective: To inspect the dumps with the frontend got to http://core.hugopeters.me
-    ```sh
-    -- when building the server yourself (GHC 9.2+)
-    -- Make sure to install Elm: https://guide.elm-lang.org/install/elm.html
-    -- You can also opt to not install elm and extract the html and css files from the release
-    cd hs-comprehension/
-    ./make_release.sh
-    cd release/
-    ./server --project-root PATH/TO/YOUR/PROJECT

-    -- when using the released build (https://github.com/HugoPeters1024/hs-comprehension/releases)
-    ./server --project-root PATH/TO/YOUR/PROJECT

-    -- the server will serve at port 8080
-    ```

 That should be all!